Euphemism: Doublespeak

-Bureaucracies frequently spawn euphemisms intentionally, as doublespeak expressions.
-For example, in the past, the US military used the term "sunshine units" for contamination by radioactive isotopes.
+Bureaucracies intentionally frequently spawn euphemisms as doublespeak expressions.
+For example, in the past, the U.S. military used the term "sunshine units" for contamination by radioactive isotopes.
 The United States Central Intelligence Agency refers to systematic torture as "enhanced interrogation techniques".
-An effective death sentence in the Soviet Union during the Great Purge often used the clause "imprisonment without right to correspondence": the person sentenced would be shot soon after conviction.
-As early as 1939, Nazi official Reinhard Heydrich used the term Sonderbehandlung ("special treatment") to mean summary execution of persons viewed as "disciplinary problems" by the Nazis even before commencing the systematic extermination of the Jews.
-Heinrich Himmler, aware that the word had come to be known to mean murder, replaced that euphemism with one in which Jews would be "guided" (to their deaths) through the slave-labor and extermination camps after having been "evacuated" to their doom.
-Such was part of the formulation of the Endlösung der Judenfrage (the "Final Solution to the Jewish Question"), which became known to the outside world during the Nuremberg Trials.
+An effective death sentence in the Soviet Union during the Great Purge often used the clause "imprisonment without right to correspondence;" the person sentenced would be shot soon after conviction.

+As early as 1939, Nazi official Reinhard Heydrich used the term Sonderbehandlung ("special treatment") to mean summary execution of persons viewed as having "disciplinary problems".
+Heinrich Himmler, aware that the word had come to mean murder, replaced that euphemism with one in which Jews would be "guided" (to their deaths) through the slave-labor and extermination camps after having been "evacuated" (to their deaths).